hotdoy/grav-theme-wheat/README.md

 	grav-theme-wheat
 	user
 ```

+- We should now rename things to give our new site it's own personality.
+`list of things to rename todo`

-- That's it for the directory.
-Now we only have to symlink everything together.
+- Now we symlink everything together.
 You will, of course, need to find and replace the paths with your own.

 1. Local webroot to Grav install (Skip this one if your project folder is in your webroot)
 `mklink /D D:\xampp\htdocs\myproject D:\myproject\grav-admin`